DanielVF/generals-bot-runner/readme.md

 - [x] A nice way to organize our model files
 - [x] Get tests up and running for models
 - [ ] Map generation
-- [ ] Handle the full generals game elements (mountains, cities, generals, winning)
+- [ ] Handle the full generals game elements (cities, generals, winning)
 - [ ] Good interface to bots
 - [x] A few simple example bots
 - [x] Start of documentation for bot writing